 In digest, the world's food system is unable to meet the population's evolving and growing needs.
-Social-cultural interactions, shifting dietary patterns, rising wealth and the wealth gap, limited resources, the difficulties of unequal accessibility, and the demands of the underprivileged who spend the largest percentage of their income on food are all factors that need to be taken into consideration when upgrading the system.
-Food demand and supply chains must be lined up across different geographies and at different scales of space and time in order to feed the world's population, which is expected to reach 10 billion by 2050.
+Social-cultural interactions, shifting dietary patterns, rising wealth and the wealth gap, limited resources, the difficulties of unequal accessibility, and the demands of the underprivileged, who spend the largest percentage of their income on food, are all factors that need to be taken into consideration when upgrading the system.
+Food demand and supply chains must be lined up across different geographies and at different scales of space and time to feed the world's population, which is expected to reach 10 billion by 2050.
 Developing sustainable, equitable, and healthful food systems that provide food and nourishment is closely related to the future of global food systems.

-Relation between food system and SDG
+Relation between the food system and SDG

 The foundation of many nations' economies is their food systems, but as nations get wealthier, their share of the GDP declines.
 There are several concerns about the ability of food systems in low- and middle-income nations to keep up with economic and demographic expansion.
 Given that problems and concerns also bring opportunities, food systems should be seen as potent levers for achieving Agenda 2030 for Sustainable Development and its 17 Sustainable Development Goals (FAO, 2020).
-An increasing number of publications and writers advocate for their transformation, which is viewed as a top priority in order to address sustainability issues and avoid significant disruptions.
-Prajal et al., 2021 in his study reported that food system and sustainable development goals are interrelated.
-Any positive changes in the component of food system will result in positive changes that help the achievement of SDG by 2030.
+An increasing number of publications and writers advocate for their transformation, which is viewed as a top priority to address sustainability issues and avoid significant disruptions.
+Prajal et al., 2021 in his study reported that the food system and sustainable development goals are interrelated.
+Any positive changes in the component of the food system will result in positive changes that help the achievement of SDG by 2030.

 Need for transformation

 One of the main risk factors for the worldwide burden of disease is poor nutrition quality.
 Current food systems have not only failed to end hunger, but they have also encouraged the rise of diseases linked to diet.
 As the supply has increased and food products have changed in nature, new nutrition issues have surfaced.
 In many nations, the proliferation of highly processed meals high in fat, sugar, and salt poses a threat to public health.
 These days, undernutrition, including stunting and wasting, micronutrient deficiencies, and overweight/obesity, affects every nation in the globe, with the majority suffering from several forms of malnutrition.
 At the international, national, local, and even family levels, the triple burden of malnutrition coexists.
-Dietary patterns and consumer tastes have changed as a result of a number of socioeconomic and environmental factors, counting global trade, demographic and economic shifts, rapid urbanisation, and the growing availability and affordability of low-quality, ultra-processed food (FAO, 2017).
+Dietary patterns and consumer tastes have changed as a result of several socioeconomic and environmental factors, including global trade, demographic and economic shifts, rapid urbanisation, and the growing availability and affordability of low-quality, ultra-processed food (FAO, 2017).
 The demand for ready-to-eat, quick, highly processed food—often of low quality—has increased as more women participate in the workforce.

 Globally, poverty and inequality are the root causes of all types of malnutrition because they restrict vulnerable populations' admission to a multifariousness of high-quality foods due to their geographic location (remote places) or social standing (gender, ethnicity, and economic class).
 For the benefit of present and future generations, food systems must be transformed to ensure that everyone has access to enough wholesome food.
 Furthermore, the current food system's social and environmental problems are endangering the system's resilience and sustainability.